NS2CDT/NS2Plus/README.md

 Latest changes
 ==============
+- 19/09/2017
+    - Added options menu to the mods options menu of the new main menu
+    - Enabled stats tracking for cysts and alien tunnels.
+So they are listed in the end-game report.
+(Thanks to turtsmcgurts)

 - 14/07/2019
     - Fixed invalid export format for weapons stats
     - Fixed that not all player team changes were tracked